trothr/nord/doc/hierarchy.md

 NORD does not specifically use or supply `/srv` content or framework.

-NORD uses `/var/run` (sym-linked to `/run` for compatibility) and avoids contention by handling `/var` mount early.
+NORD uses `/var/run` (sym-linked to `/run` for compatibility) and avoids contention by handling the `/var` mount early.
 NORD does *not* follow the (SystemD motivated?) practice of `/run` being the mount point and `/var/run` being the link.
 With NORD, it's the other way around, going with original practice.